yalikejazz1337/spotifyAIO/README.md

 ### Downloading your Spotify playlists, albums, and tracks
 You can download playlists from your library onto your device, or find an album or a track to download instead.

+## Explanation
+A full explanation on how this tool wokrs will be provided at a later time. for now, if you really want to know what's up, check out "main.py"